varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 After you're done, download the `.mobileprovision` file to your computer.

+If you are planning on creating a custom Scanner build, you should create a separate `.mobileprovision` file for it by following the above steps (or you'll end up overwriting your Ad Hoc build).

 ### Generating an App Store provisioning profile

 Sign in with your Apple ID to [developer.apple.com][apple-dev] and open the [Provisioning Profiles listing][apple-provisioning-list] under the iOS Dev Center.